hyriver/pynhd/README.rst

     :width: 400
     :align: center

-Now, let's get the medium- and high-resolution flowlines within the bounding box of this watershed and compare them.
+Next, we retrieve the medium- and high-resolution flowlines within the bounding box of our watershed and compare them.

 .. code:: python